statamic/v2-docs/content/collections/fieldtypes/markdown.md

     description: >
       If set to `true`, navigation within the asset browser dialog will be disabled, and you will be restricted to the container and folder specified.
+  -
+    name: cheatsheet
+    type: bool
+    description: >
+      If set to `true`, display a link to open a Markdown cheatsheet from the specified field.